near/core-contracts/staking-pool/README.md

 The reward are computed the following way.
 The contract keeps track of the last known total account balance.
 This balance consist of the initial contract balance, and all delegator account balances (including the owner) and all accumulated rewards.
+(Validation rewards are added automatically at the beginning of the epoch, while contract execution gas rebates are added after each transaction)

 When the method is called the contract uses the current total account balance (without attached deposit) and the subtracts the last total account balance.
 The difference is the total reward that has to be distributed.